pathfinder-fr/foundryvtt-pathfinder2-fr/README.md

 * Bard dedication : the special part is missing
 * Druid dedication : the special part is missing
 * Magaambyan Attendant Dedication -> archetype feat
+* Primal Hierophant -> class feature of level 19, not 03